BrenStro/AppDevPractices/README.md

 us in the habit of code reviews for the future and also help us to understand the test that was written.
 If we have any suggestions or changes for a particular test, before submission, then we can bring that up during this time.

-&nbsp;&nbsp;&nbsp;&nbsp;## Commands to compile and run junit &nbsp;&nbsp;&nbsp;&nbsp;1. javac -cp .:lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar \EdgeFieldTest.java
+## Commands to compile and run junit
+1. javac -cp .:lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar \EdgeFieldTest.java
-&nbsp;&nbsp;&nbsp;&nbsp;2. java -cp .:lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar \org.junit.runner.JUnitCore EdgeFieldTest
+2. java -cp .:lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar \org.junit.runner.JUnitCore EdgeFieldTest